Conventional Office Spaces

 Requirements definition

-We work with you to develop a detailed occupational brief — space needs, preferred locations, budget parameters, required flexibility, fit-out ambitions, and timing.
-A good brief is the foundation of a good deal.
+We work with you to create a detailed occupational brief that covers your space needs, preferred locations, budget, flexibility, fit-out goals, and timing.
+A strong brief sets the stage for a successful deal.

 Market search

-Our RICS partners conduct a thorough, systematic property search across available leased stock.
-We look beyond the obvious — off-market opportunities, upcoming availabilities, and buildings where current tenants may be open to assignment.
+Our RICS partners carry out a careful and detailed property search across all available leased options.
+We also look for off-market opportunities, upcoming spaces, and buildings where current tenants might be open to assignment.

 Shortlisting & viewings

-We present a curated shortlist with objective assessments of each building's suitability — location, specification, cost, term, and negotiating position.
-We accompany you to viewings and provide real-time market intelligence during the selection process.
+We give you a carefully chosen shortlist with clear, objective assessments of each building's suitability, including location, specifications, cost, lease terms, and negotiating position.
+We also join you for viewings and share up-to-date market insights as you make your choice.

 Heads of terms

-Once you've chosen, we lead negotiations on heads of terms — the key commercial points that will shape the final lease.
-Getting this right here saves months of legal negotiation and thousands in professional fees downstream.
+Once you have made your choice, we guide the negotiations on the heads of terms, which are the main commercial points that will shape your final lease.
+Getting this part right can save months of legal work and thousands in professional fees later on.

 Legal & completion

-We project-manage the legal phase — instructing solicitors, coordinating surveys, reviewing lease drafts, and negotiating final commercial points alongside your legal team.
-Then we support fit-out planning and move-in logistics.
+We manage the legal phase by instructing solicitors, coordinating surveys, reviewing lease drafts, and working with your legal team to negotiate the final commercial points.
+After that, we help with fit-out planning and move in logistics.

 When a conventional lease makes sense